varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-3-dir/bonds.md

 1. Interest rate risk is inversely related to a bond’s coupon rate.
 Prices of low coupon-rate bonds are more sensitive to changes in interest rates than prices of high-rate coupon bonds.
 For example, compare Case II and III in ({numref}`fig-bond-price-sensitivity`); case III (the low coupon-rate bond) is significanly more sensitive to decreases in interest rate compared with case II (the high coupon-rate bond).
 A similar, albeit less pronounced, trend is visible for increased interest rate.

-## Are United States Treasury Bills, Notes or Bonds really risk free?
-Fill me in.

 ---

 ## Summary
 In this lecture, we introduced fixed-income debt securities.
 Fixed-income debt securities are contracts between a borrower and a lender that regulate the repayment of a debt.
 Here we focused on an archetypal category of fixed-income debt security: [United States Treasury Securities](https://www.investor.gov/introduction-investing/investing-basics/glossary/treasury-securities).
 In particular, we:

 * Introduced the definition of {ref}`content:references:treasury-bonds`
-* Developed tools to compute the fair price of an N-coupon Treasury Bills/Notes/Bonds as a function of the par-value, market interest rate, coupon rate and instrument term.
+* Developed tools to compute the fair price of Treasury Bills/Notes/Bonds as a function of the par value, market interest rate, and coupon rate.
 * Introduced {ref}`content:references:bond-pricing-relationships`; Malkiel’s rules describe the sensitivity of bond price to changes in market interest rates as a function of other bond parameters such as coupon rate and term.